amithvaidya/customer-ticketing-tool/README.txt

 1) Admin

-	-Admin can get the performance of an agent on a day to day basis -Admin can get information about the customers
+	-Can get the performance of an agent on a day to day basis -Can get information about the customers
-	-Admin can create tickets and assign to Agents
+	-Can create tickets and assign to Agents
 	-Can create a new Agent profile
 	-Can filter and view all the tickets received
 	-Can comment on the tickets